-As recommended by the Superintendent of Schools, the Board approves the following resolutions appearing on the April 18, 2017 consent agenda:
+As recommended by the Superintendent of Schools, the Board approves the following resolutions appearing on the May 9, 2017 consent agenda:

 - A. Personnel resolutions numbered 1-12

-- B. Finance resolutions numbered 1-7
+- B. Finance resolutions numbered 1-8

-- C. Facilities and Operations
+- C. Facilities and Operations resolution numbered 1

 - D. Education resolution numbered 1

-- VIII.
+VIII.
 OLD BUSINESS

+- A. Policy

+- 1. Policy 5405 Student Wellness revisions presented for a second reading and adoption

 - IX.
 NEW BUSINESS

-- A. Policy

-- 1. Policy 5405 Student Wellness revisions presented for a first reading

 - X. PUBLIC COMMENT

 - XI.
 ADJOURNMENT